Andy Harris (politician): Immigration

 Harris does not support a path to citizenship for illegal immigrants, saying in August 2013 that "if you came here illegally, you should be very happy if what we do is just to allow you to remain and contribute to the economy illegally".
 He has also criticized amnesty as a "step back from the rule of law".
 Harris supports expanding H-2B visas for agricultural and seasonal industries as well as immigration policy of Donald Trump.
 In 2011, Harris co-signed a letter opposing a new U.S. Department of Labor rule to increase the hourly wages of H-2B visa workers.

 In 2014, Harris said he supported instituting a travel ban on Ebola endemic areas.

 In 2017, Harris said he supported Executive Order 13769, an executive order by President Donald Trump to temporarily suspend the United States Refugee Admissions Program and ban travel from six predominantly Muslim countries.
 He also supported the Trump administration's plan to phase out the Deferred Action for Childhood Arrivals program.
 In February 2019, he said he supported Trump's national emergency declaration to fund the construction of the Mexico–United States border wall, which he claimed would prevent drug trafficking, gang activity, and sexual violence.
 Later that year, Harris voted against blocking the emergency declaration and the American Dream and Promise Act, and voted for a bill to provide $4.6 billion in humanitarian aid for migrants at the Mexico–United States border.

 In 2019, Harris criticized sanctuary city policies, saying that they "create an environment of the lack of rule of law".

+In January 2026, Harris said he supported an independent investigation into the killing of Alex Pretti, but opposed involving any Minnesota officials in the investigation, saying that Minnesota governor Tim Walz and Minneapolis mayor Jacob Frey "have shown clear prejudice in the case".

+In June 2026, Harris opposed the U.S. Supreme Court's decision in Trump v.
+Barbara, which upheld birthright citizenship under the Fourteenth Amendment to the United States Constitution, saying that the court "got it wrong" and that Congress should consider legislation to prohibit foreign nationals who come to the United States illegally for the purpose of having a child from being eligible for birthright citizenship.